karaposu/LLMService/README.md

 ## Method 2: ConvertToDict

 When you ask an LLM to output a JSON-like response, you typically convert it into a dictionary (for example, using `json.loads()`).
-However, if the output is missing quotes or otherwise isn’t strictly valid JSON, `json.loads()` will fail. **ConvertToDict** leverages the `string2dict` module to handle these edge cases—even with missing quotes or minor formatting issues, it can parse the string into a proper Python `dict`.
+However, if the output is missing quotes or otherwise isn’t strictly valid JSON, `json.loads()` will fail.

+ **ConvertToDict** pipeline leverages the `string2dict` module to handle these edge cases—even with missing quotes or minor formatting issues, it can parse the string into a proper Python `dict`.

 Below are some LLM outputs where `json.loads()` fails but **ConvertToDict** succeeds: